Xavier Prather: The Challenge: USA

 On June 8, 2022, CBS announced Prather as a contestant on The Challenge: USA.
-He competed alongside former Big Brother HouseGuests from his season and past seasons.
-Attempts for the former HouseGuests to work together ultimately failed and during the July 27, 2022 episode, he and his partner Shan Smith were thrown into elimination against Justine Nbdia and fellow Big Brother alum David Alexander.
-Prather and Smith lost the elimination and were eliminated from the competition.
+He competed alongside former Big Brother, The Amazing Race, and Survivor contestants.
+During the July 27 episode, Prather and his partner Shan Smith were thrown into elimination against Justine Nbdia and fellow Big Brother alum David Alexander.
+Prather and Smith lost and were eliminated from the competition.